UPPMAX/UPPMAX-documentation/docs/getting_started/login_pelle.md

 There are multiple UPPMAX clusters one can [log in to](../getting_started/login.md).
 Here we describe how to log in to [Pelle](../cluster_guides/pelle.md).

-!!! warning "Pelle is not ready yet"

-    - Pelle is not completely ready yet, hence the content of this page will change.
-    - Also, the content will be shorter and sloppier, until procedures solidify.
-    - The instructions below will not work as of today.

-!!! info "Test users are testing the Pelle environment"

-    - We have pilot test users testing Pelle right now.
-    - Soon all Pelle users will be let in.
-    - In addition to SSH also ThinLinc will be available

 - [Prerequisites](pelle_usage_prerequisites.md) describes what is needed before one can access Pelle
 - [Which way to login?](#which-way-to-login)